mozilla/pkipolicy/rootstore/policy.md

 ### 5.1 Algorithms ###

-Root certificates in our root program, and any certificate which chains up to them, MUST use only algorithms and key sizes from the following
+Root certificates in our root store, and any certificate which chains up to them, MUST use only algorithms and key sizes from the following
 set: